lkrms/pretty-php/README.md

 Because *PrettyPHP* is in initial development, PHP formatting is complicated, and testing is easier when settings can be changed at runtime.

-It may also have something to do with our collective resistance--as PHP developers--to reaching a consensus about anything.
-There's a lot to juggle when you're writing an opinionated formatter you hope will appeal to other PHP developers!

 Over time, *PrettyPHP* will become more opinionated and have fewer options, so reliance on formatting options is discouraged.